It’s fair to say that Bali isn’t the smallest of islands and it can take a few hours to travel from one edge to the other.

 Do You Have To Wear A Helmet On A Scooter In Bali?

 Yes!
-Not only is it the law to wear a helmet, but if you don’t wear one, you are not going to be insured and if you come off your bike, you are far more likely to be seriously injured or killed.
+It’s not just the law to wear a helmet; if you don’t have one on, you won’t be covered by insurance.
+If you come off your bike, you’re way more likely to end up seriously injured or worse.

 How To Rent A Scooter In Bali